 Our first foray into Indonesia took a bit of thinking about.
 A continent-sized nation with over 13,000 islands: where to start?!
 Bali, Lombok, Kalimantan, Sulawesi or fabulous Sumatra and Lake Toba?

 Spoilt for choice really, however, the more we looked into it there was one island that stood out and seemed to tick all the boxes in one swoop – Java.
 Possessing spectacular, lush scenery of emerald paddies, forest, national parks and towering volcanoes but equally, (and frankly unusually for Indonesia) with Yogyakarta, Solo and Malang, also some picturesque and charming towns.
 There’s plenty of well-preserved colonial-period architecture, fascinating more recent cityscapes to explore, great markets and a wide choice of accommodation and eateries.
 The 2 awe-inspiring UNESCO World Heritage Temples of Borobudur and Prambanan being the icing on the cake so, an all-round perfect destination for our inaugural Indonesia tour.

-As for a starting point; huge and chaotic Jakarta being perhaps not the ideal place to recover from a halfway around the world flight, absolutely charming, laid back, centrally located and easily accessible Yogyakarta was a no-brainer.
+As for a starting point; what better place to recover from a halfway around the world flight than absolutely charming, laid back, centrally located and easily accessible Yogyakarta?
 As the tour works its way to the eastern rim of the island then a short boat ride and transfer across the island to Bali’s well-connected Denpasar Airport was a logical finishing point with the advantage of offering various beach or island extensions afterwards.

 A wide variety of sites, fabulous food and super friendly people; we hope you’ll enjoy this tour as much as we enjoyed researching it!